Aditya-B-007/Shiva/README.md

-Sankalpa is an LLM that takes in data and outputs probability and single worded decisions not text output
+Sankalpa is a model that takes in data and outputs probability and single worded decisions not text output